rolspace/blazor-football-scoreboard/README.md

 The integration tests require a database connection in order to run successfully.
 The Compose file, [docker-compose.testdb.yml](/docker-compose.testdb.yml), provides a test database via Docker.

-The test database can be run via the Docker Compose file found in the integration tests project directory, [docker-compose.testdb.yml](/tests/Football.Application.IntegrationTests/docker-compose.testdb.yml).

-The Compose file references an SQL file, [football_testdb.sql](/tests/Football.Application.IntegrationTests/data/football_testdb.sql), which is used to seed data to the test database.
+The Compose file references an SQL file, [football_testdb.sql](/scripts/testdb/football_testdb.sql), which is used to seed data to the test database.
 The very first time the Compose file runs, the startup will take a bit longer due to the seeding process.

-The Compose file requires an env file with the name *db.env*.
-This file should be at the [root of the integration tests project](/tests/Football.Application.IntegrationTests/).
+The Compose file requires an env file with the name *.env.testdb* at the root of the repository.
 The following values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/) and should be included in the env file:

 - MYSQL_ROOT_PASSWORD
 - MYSQL_USER